What to Bring with You to BU and What to Leave at Home

 What to bring and what to leave at home?
-To answer that question, BU Today polled students, designers, and BU Housing officials for suggestions on what you really need to make your new dorm room or apartment feel like home.
+To answer that question, BU Today polled students, designers, and housing officials for suggestions on what you really need to make your new dorm room or apartment feel like home.

-We include only a smattering of ideas below, but find a complete list from BU Housing here.
+We include only a smattering of ideas below.
+Find a complete list of items from BU Housing here.

 Don’t forget to bring to campus

 Joanna Zhang (Questrom’24, COM’24) swears by a gel memory foam mattress topper since the standard dorm mattress is super firm, she says.

 Even if you’re on a meal plan, having your own reusable and disposable cups, bowls, and utensils means you can make the most of a BU microfridge rental, advises Taylor Loomis (Pardee’25).

 Celebrity designer Cortney Novogratz recommends stacking regular and throw pillows in front of a body pillow to mimic a daybed when guests come over.
 And don’t forget your favorite pillow from home for comfort—and a good night’s sleep.

 - Command strips

 Use a command strip to tape your phone charger to your bedside wall for easier access.

 - Additional lighting sources